 Walking, biking or an electric scooter is ideal so you can see more of the city.

-If you are planning on a short solo trip to Copenhagen, I would plan activities in sections of the city center that are closer to each other before moving to another section.
+If you are planning on a short trip to Copenhagen, I would plan activities in sections of the city center that are closer to each other before moving to another section, and rent a bike or scooter to see more sights in less time.

-If you want to slow it down and learn more about the city, consider a walking tour of Copenhagen.
-In addition to Copenhagen free walking tours, you could see Copenhagen like a local on a private tour, take a self-guided tour, or perhaps meet others traveling in Copenhagen alone on a group walking tour.
+If you want to slow it down and still learn more about the city, consider a walking tour of Copenhagen.
+In addition to Copenhagen free walking tours, you could take a self-guided walking tour or a private or group walking tour with that additional chance to meet others traveling in Copenhagen.

 Copenhagen Public Transportation